guilhermemalfatti/test-progs/README.md

 # test-progs
-Work related with low power software techniques with gem5 in C language
+Work related with low power software techniques with gem5 in C language.

 I need implement techniques to reduce power in three applications